 In visiting someone challenged with cognitive impairment and ongoing memory issues, engage with the person in the moment whatever that moment will be.
-There will be times when they are happy to see you; times when they are tired; times when they are anxious Here a few suggestions to make the visit meaningful.
+There will be times when they are happy to see you; times when they are tired; times when they are anxious.
+Here a few suggestions to make the visit meaningful.

 Be perceptive about their present moment and go with that.
-Don't try to force them into your reality.
-The adjustment in communication needs to be made 100% by the person making the visit so don't expect the person with dementia to make any adjustments.
+Do not try to force them into your reality.
+The adjustment in communication needs to be made 100% by the person making the visit so do not expect the person with dementia to make any adjustments.
 You need to live in their world and not expect them to come into yours.

 It is helpful to state who you are.
 With Dementia, they may forget your face; but feelings and emotions are the last to go.
 They may feel terrible if you say, "Hi, do you remember me?
 Do you know my name?."
-Instead, you could say, "Hi Ruth, my name is Sally and I came to visit with you."
+Instead, you could say, "Hi Ruth, it's Sally and I came to visit with you."

-Generally, don't ask a lot of questions, rather, share information on the family or your activities.
+Generally, do not ask a lot of questions, rather, share information on the family or your activities.
 Talk with your loved one about positive and life-giving events in the community or family.
-Don't assume they can't understand.
+Do not assume they can't understand.
 Just hearing your voice will bring comfort and keep them connected with the outside world.

 Let go of the idea of 'normal.'
-You won't have the same kind of conversation you once had.
+You will not have the same kind of conversation you once had.
 Allow the conversation to be more on the emotional level and less on the intellectual level.
-And don't focus on what the person is losing, focus on what is still present: memories from decades ago; humor and laughter in the moment.
+And do not focus on what the person is losing, focus on what is still present: memories from decades ago; humor and laughter in the moment.